Marvin Gaye: What's Going On and subsequent success

 On June 1, 1970, Gaye returned to Hitsville U.S.A., where he recorded his new composition "What's Going On", inspired by an idea from Renaldo "Obie" Benson of the Four Tops after he witnessed an act of police brutality at an anti-war rally in Berkeley.
-Upon hearing the song, Berry Gordy refused its release due to his feelings of the song being "too political" for radio and feared the singer would lose his crossover audience.
+Upon hearing the song, Berry Gordy refused its release due to his feelings of the song being "too political" for radio and feared Gaye would lose his crossover audience.
 Gaye responded by deciding against releasing any other new material before the label released it.
-Released in 1971, it reached No. 1 on the R&B charts within a month, staying there for five weeks.
-It also reached the top spot on Cashbox's pop chart for a week and reached No. 2 on the Hot 100 and the Record World chart, selling over two million copies.
+Released in January 1971, it reached No. 1 on the R&B charts within a month, staying there for five weeks.
+It also reached the top spot on Cashbox's pop chart for a week and reached No. 2 on the Hot 100 and the Record World chart, selling more than two million copies.

 After giving an ultimatum to record a full album to win creative control from Motown, Gaye spent ten days recording the What's Going On album that March.
 Motown issued the album that May after Gaye remixed the album in Hollywood.
 The album became Gaye's first million-selling album launching two more top ten singles, "Mercy Mercy Me (The Ecology)" and "Inner City Blues".
 One of Motown's first autonomous works, its theme and segue flow brought the concept album format to rhythm and blues and soul music.
 An AllMusic writer later cited it as "the most important and passionate record to come out of soul music, delivered by one of its finest voices".
 For the album, Gaye received two Grammy Award nominations at the 1972 ceremony and several NAACP Image Awards.
 The album also topped Rolling Stone's year-end list as its album of the year.
-Billboard magazine named Gaye Trendsetter of the Year following the album's success.
+Billboard magazine named Gaye "Trendsetter of the Year" following the album's success.